 Sun, surf, and plenty of SoCal fun await those lucky enough to visit America’s Finest City.
 Fortunately, San Diego is also a Fido-approved destination.

-Follow along as we guide you through the best pet-friendly hotels, restaurants, and beaches in San Diego.
+Follow along as we guide you through the best dog friendly hotels San Diego, restaurants, and beaches.

 From wandering through the tropical Palm Canyon at Balboa Park to splish-splashing at the La Jolla Shores Dog Beach, there are a multitude of ways to entertain your mutt.

-Let Rover work off the zoomies on a leash-free dog run, or settle in for some world-class seafood at Seaport Village.
+Let Rover work off the zoomies on a leash-free dog run, or settle in for some world-class seafood at Seaport Village, and unwind at dog friendly San Diego hotels.
 However you and your four-legged friend decide to explore this oasis of outdoor thrills, you are guaranteed a near paw-fect adventure!

 The Sofia Hotel